Jordan-Bone/IAV-Mach-Learning/README.md

 # Introduction

 Influenza A viruses are notorious and exemplary pathogens that cross host-species boundaries.
 By no means exclusively, yet the potential for IAV cross-species emergence is one of the most keenly felt biological threats in the world.
 The proclivity of these viruses to circulate in multiple vertebrate species, including many of the species reared agriculturally, poses great importance on understanding how and when host-jumps may occur.
 In addition, huge amounts of resources are spent annually to try and predict whether IAV will jump between species, and what those consequences may entail.
 To make these predictions, many different angles of influenza virus biology are analysed from evolutionary history to ecological contact networks to structural/molecular modelling of host-pathogen protein interactions to name but a few.
-However, exploring these features independently can obfuscate patterns and/or lead to pseudo-replication - is he relationship between protein structures already accounted for by viral phylogenetic histories?
+However, exploring these features independently can obfuscate patterns and/or lead to pseudo-replication - is the relationship between protein structures already accounted for by viral phylogenetic histories?

-Our cross-specialisation approach first uses protein compositional features to train machine learning models on classifying the original host the virus was obtained from. - The features are x and show y, included them because z
+Our cross-specialisation approach first uses protein compositional features to train machine learning models on classifying the original host the virus was obtained from. _The features are x and show y, included them because z_

 Finally, we compared the results of both modelling and phylogenetic approaches to detect any overlap or, more interestingly, any inferences that were exclusive to only one method.